anaesperanzalin/myreads2/README.md

 # MyReads Project

-Myreads is an app that helps you to find books and categorize them in three categories:
+Myreads is an app that helps you to search books and categorize them into three categories:
 - Currently reading
 - Want to read
 - Read

+You can search books by title or author.

 You can see the demo here:
 https://myreadsbyanalin.netlify.app/search/

 It's the first of three projects required by the Udacity's React Nanodegree program.

-## TL;DR
+# Install and view the project
 You can clone the repository, use NPM to install the dependencies and start the development server.

 $ git clone https://github.com/anaesperanzalin/myreads2